spack/spack/lib/spack/docs/workflows.rst

    /path/to/MYVIEW/lib/libA.so -> /path/to/spack/.../lib/libA.so

 Now, the user may add to this view by non-Spack means; for example, by running a classic install script.
-For example:
+For example,

 .. code-block:: console